 In France, since Lt Jean Levassor, who became the first man to use a parachute device in combat and jumped out from a going down airplane on March 16 1916, development where conducted till 1940 and were stopped when the French Army had an Operational Paratrooper Battalion.
 This Elite Battalion will be reactivated in 1942, renamed 1er Régiment de Chasseurs Parachutistes, sent to England and added into the SAS (Special Air Service).

-If you read the McNair’s Folly Archive you will see the same problem for the affectation of new combat units.
-At the beginning of World war Two the Army had no problem with combat efficiency nor improved combat forces.
+If you read McNair’s Folly Archive you will see the same problem for the affectation of new combat units.
+At the beginning of World War Two, the Army had no problem with combat efficiency nor improved combat forces.
 The Army was simply not able to make her mind following the creation of a new combat force.
 With the Paratroopers, the things followed the exact same way as they did for the Tank Destroyer Units (Towed or Self Propelled).

 American paratrooper should be an Air Force Unit (Army Air Corps)!
 American paratrooper should be an Army Unit (Army Ground Forces)!
 American paratrooper should be one of our (Engineer Corps)!

-(Doc Snafu) Annecdote – When I was collecting info for my book there wasn’t any Internet and all was still done with regular mail.
-When I tried to locate this Order for the Test Platoon I sent four letters out to my main contacts in the USA, Gen William T. Ryder, Test Platoon, Gen William P. Yarborough, 509th Parachute Infantry, Gen Matthew B. Ridgway CG XVIII Corps A/B, Gen James M. Gavin CG 82nd A/B and Gen William M. Miley CG 17th A/B. After some times, I got 5 letters back, William Ryder: the copy of the order below and a WW-2 silk map used in Italy; William Yarborough: a dedicated 509-PIB wartime photo and another copy of the order below.
-From William Miley (he got my adress from William T. Ryder), I got a great gift, a dedicated wartime photo and a couple insignas.
-Mrs Gavin’s letter wasn’t a great one because she was telling me that Jim was in very big healt troubles.
-Matthew B. Ridgway didn’t forgot me either.
+(Doc Snafu) Anecdote – When I was collecting info for my book there wasn’t any Internet and all was still done with regular mail.
+When I tried to locate this Order for the Test Platoon I sent four letters out to my main contacts in the USA, Gen William T. Ryder, Test Platoon, Gen William P. Yarborough, 509th Parachute Infantry, Gen Matthew B. Ridgway CG XVIII Corps A/B, Gen James M. Gavin CG 82nd A/B, and Gen William M. Miley CG 17th A/B. After some time, I got 5 letters back, William Ryder: the copy of the order below and a WW-2 silk map used in Italy; William Yarborough: a dedicated 509-PIB wartime photo and another copy of the order below.
+From William Miley (he got my address from William T. Ryder), I got a great gift, a dedicated wartime photo, and a couple of insignas.
+Mrs. Gavin’s letter wasn’t a great one because she was telling me that Jim was in very big health trouble.
+Matthew B. Ridgway didn’t forget me either.
 He sent me the canopy cut-off scarf he used in Normandy.
-I don’t know who in the hell did cut that piece of canopy but he managed to cut just around the date and markings.
+I don’t know who in the hell did cut that piece of the canopy but he managed to cut just around the date and markings.

 Office of the Regimental Commander